khangvo05/HolyClicker/README.md

 - **Choose a number of clicks to perform at a specific coordinate (Basic Auto click)**
 - **Instantly copy the coordinate of your cursor with one press of button.**
-- **Simple, human-intuitive scripting system to customize your desired clicking routine.
+- **Simple, intuitive scripting system to customize your desired clicking routine.
 Those commands offer the following utilities:**

-    - Click at a coordinate.
     - Click at an image on the screen.
     - Type text.
     - Press down and release button.